-Land parcel: South of Bath distance between settlements, when compared to locations in the Bristol to Bath corridor.
+Land parcel: South of Bath consolidation of the urban form in this land parcel could be accommodated without significantly decreasing the distance between settlements, when compared to locations in the Bristol to Bath corridor.
 3. Assist in safeguarding the countryside from encroachment The majority of the land within this land parcel is used for agricultural purposes; the cell is also largely covered by woodland areas namely: Warren Wood, Engine Wood, Rowley Wood, Grove Wood, and Week Wood.
 The village of South Stoke and the Park & Ride site off the A367 are washed over by the Green Belt designation.
 Local transport infrastructure can be appropriate in Green Belt areas (NPPF para.
 90) and therefore does not compromise the importance of the Green Belt in this land parcel, which strongly serves this purpose.
-The land north of South Stoke (& immediately south of Bath) is generally level and would not restrict views of major development or a sense of encroachment into the countryside.
+The land north of South Stoke (& immediately south of Bath) is generally level, so views of major development from land at a similar elevation would not be restricted, resulting in a sense of encroachment into the countryside.
 The topography changes in the southern portion of the land parcel, with land dropping into the valley formed by Cam Brook.
+Development in this location, on the south-facing hillside, is expected to be visible from a larger number of vantage points, resulting in even greater encroachment into the countryside.
 A. Landscape value and enhancement and visual amenity The land parcel is designated as part of the Cotswolds Area of Outstanding Natural Beauty (AONB) and contains the South Stoke and Combe Hay Conservation Areas.
 B. Biodiversity value and enhancement The land parcel contains a number of Sites of Nature Conservation Interest.
 C. Access and opportunities for outdoor sport and recreation There is a relatively dense network of Public Rights of Way throughout the site and a Byway in the western portion of the land parcel.
 4. To preserve the special character of historic towns The Green Belt in this land parcel serves this purpose strongly as it contains part of and provides the setting for the Bath World Heritage Site.
 5. To assist in urban regeneration, by encouraging the recycling of derelict and other urban land Green Belt in this land parcel is of importance for this purpose given the close proximity of the land parcel to the urban area of Bath.
 6. (Local Purpose) To preserve the individual character, identity and setting of Keynsham and the villages and hamlets within the Green Belt.
 The Green Belt in this land parcel protects the individual character, identity and setting of South Stoke and Combe Hay.
 The remaining Green Belt gap between Bath and South Stoke is particularly narrow.
+Comparison with SWRA Review (2006) Conclusions SWRA Location Reference U - Odd Down area.
+This study and the SWRA Review both conclude that the Green Belt in this area serves the purposes of preventing sprawl, preventing merger, safeguarding the countryside, and preserving the setting of a historic town.